ciselab/CPS_repo_mining/analysis/grbl.md

 - Fixed a minor bug with homing max travel calculations.
 It was causing simultaneous axes homing to move slow than it did before.
 ### Antipattern Category
+X
 ### Keyword
 slow
 ### Note
+This commit does not change any performance-related features.
+Support for Arduino added.

 ## Commit #55
 ### Hash